apache/druid/docs/ingestion/native-batch.md

 The HDFS input source is to support reading files directly from HDFS storage.
 File paths can be specified as an HDFS URI string or a list of HDFS URI strings.
-The HDFS input source is splittable and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read a single file.
+The HDFS input source is splittable and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read one or multiple files.

 Sample specs: